CiscoDevNet/NX-SDK/README.md

 Hence, its easy and simple to change infra without affecting the applications.
 Hence, NX-OS SDK can be used for developing native Cisco Applications as well.

 It is built using C++ language.
-Other language (python, go, ruby etc) bindings will also be provided for NX-OS infra SDK hence custom applications can be developed and built in any language of users choice.
+Other language (python, go, ruby etc) bindings will also be provided for NX-OS SDK hence custom applications can be developed and built in any language of users choice.

 This github provides NX-OS SDK toolkit for custom application development in your favorite Linux environment to gain access to NX-OS infra.